As some states return to their pre-COVID-19 licensure requirements, please consider these legal and licensure implications from MedChi.

 - Many health insurance carriers are waiving out-of-pocket costs for telehealth visits.
 It would be best to consult the individual carriers you contract with to see what their respective parameters are.

-- MedChi, has provided a quick guide on Medicare Telehealth Coding/Billing Guidelines.
+- MedChi has provided a quick guide on Medicare Telehealth Coding/Billing Guidelines.

-- As noted above, Medical Mutual has changed its underwriting rule concerning telemedicine.
+- As noted above, MEDICAL MUTUAL has changed its underwriting rule concerning telemedicine.

 - To read the article "Telemedicine: Welcome to The Future" by Rachel E. Brown and John T. Sly of Waranch & Brown, click here.

-- Centers for Medicare & Medicare Services (CMS) Telemedicine Fact Sheet
+- Centers for Medicare & Medicare Services (CMS) Telemedicine Fact Sheet and Telehealth for Providers: What You Need to Know

 - If you wish to incorporate telemedicine in your practice, we recommend using one of the following telemedicine consent forms as a template for your practice.
 Please note, these are examples and they should be tailored to fit your practice needs.
 Please see below: